U.S. Senate GOP tries to block states from spending some of their COVID relief cash

 “Nearly all SLFRF funds have been committed to projects, including infrastructure and disaster relief projects made eligible by bipartisan legislation,” the SAP read.
 “S.J.
 Res.
 57 would create unnecessary uncertainty for recipients that are executing on projects, jeopardize important work underway, and inappropriately constrain Treasury’s ability to address ongoing implementation issues.”

-The post U.S. Senate GOP tries to block states from spending some of their COVID relief cash appeared first on Kansas Reflector.
+The post U.S. Senate GOP tries to block states from spending some of their COVID relief cash appeared first on Pennsylvania Capital-Star.